omerrguzel/Mars-Real-Estate/README.md

 ## About The Project

 Mars Real Estate is an application that shows you buyable/rentable real estates on Mars.
-This project also includes assignment of the 4th week of Patika-FMSS bootcamp.
+This project also includes 4th week assignment of Patika-FMSS bootcamp.

 ## Preview